DominikWrobel/homeassistant-torque/README.md

 ## Installation

+1. Add a custom repository to HACS with this link https://github.com/DominikWrobel/homeassistant-torque;
-1. Click install, and restart HA when done;
+2. Find Torque Logger and clik install and restart HA when done;
-2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Torque Logger"
+4. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Torque Logger"
-3. Configuration is done in the UI.
+5. Configuration is done in the UI.

 <!---->